 Put simply, it forces your creditors to stop trying to collect from you for the duration of your bankruptcy case.
 That means they can’t call or send you letters.
 They can’t file collection lawsuits against you.
 They can’t repossess your car or foreclose on your home.

-In addition to preventing creditors from starting new efforts to collect, the automatic stay will stop collection actions that are already in process, including lawsuits, wage garnishment, foreclosure, repossession, evictions, and tax debt proceedings.
-It can also help you keep your utilities connected.
+In addition to preventing creditors from starting new efforts to collect, the automatic stay can stop many collection actions that are already in process, including lawsuits, most wage garnishments, foreclosure proceedings, and many tax collection actions.
+It may also stop a repossession that has not yet happened or a sale of repossessed property that has not yet occurred, but whether a creditor must return property already repossessed can depend on additional bankruptcy procedures.
+Bankruptcy law may also help you keep your utilities connected, subject to separate rules about adequate assurance of future payment.

 Collection Lawsuits